-Through taking part in Trendence UK’s latest Graduate Survey, 73,517 students chose their favourite graduate employers.
-Trendence UK is a partner of TARGETjobs’ parent company and gave us special access to the survey.
-To help you start your own job search, we reveal the ten most popular employers that offer business and commercial roles for students and graduates – and most vacancies are open to graduates of any degree subject.
+Through taking part in Trendence UK’s latest Graduate Survey, 74,746 students chose their favourite graduate employers.
+Trendence UK is GTI business – the same as TARGETjobs – and the team there gave us special access to the survey.
+To help you start your own job search, we reveal the ten most popular employers that offer business and commercial roles for students and graduates.

-The top ten graduate employers with commercial vacancies
+The top ten graduate employers with commercial graduate programmes and internships

 - Cancer Research UK.
 It may surprise you that a charity would have a business graduate scheme, but even charities need to be financially sustainable – and Cancer Research UK’s graduate programme includes streams in HR and in fundraising and marketing.